Domattee/DroneManager/README.md

 In the event we are flying with three drones, "luke", "derek" and "corran".

 #### Setup
-1. Boot up dm and make sure you are in the correct wifi.
+1. Boot up dm and make sure you are in the correct Wi-Fi.
 2. Connect to all the drones: `connect <name>` with names "luke", "derek" or "corran"
 3. Load the mission scripts: `mission-load uam`
 4. Add all the drones to the mission: `uam-add <name>` IMPORTANT!
 The order in which the drones are added matters.
 The